 This is the first in a two-part series.
-Next month, David will address next steps in the journey to learn more about how teachers are using growth mindset to drive excellent and equitable results for students across America.
+In part two, David addresses next steps in the journey to learn more about how teachers are using growth mindset to drive excellent and equitable results for students across America.

 When students start high school, everything is new and they’re trying to make sense of it all.
 When it gets tough, students ask themselves, “Is this normal?
 Or is something wrong with me?”